Skip to main content

 Color-coded tasks

 Post-its, markers and pins help you categorize tasks offline, right?
 The same can be applied to digital task managers.
-By using color to sort priorities or types of demands, you can make your task list scannable at glance.
+By using color to sort priorities or types of demands, you can make your task list scannable at a glance.

 Use the lists and labels